-Nature Reitz / Petsana Petrus Steyn / Arlington / Lindley / Ntha Residential Reitz has 1 300 erven, with 1245 occupied by single dwelling units and 55 flats.
+Nature Reitz / Petsana Petrus Steyn / Mamafubedu Arlington / Leratswana Lindley / Ntha Residential Reitz has 1 300 erven, with 1245 occupied by single dwelling units and 55 flats.
 Another 183 erven are vacant.
 Petsana has 3515 residential erven, all surveyed and occupied.
 There is additional land available (identified) for expansion south and east of Petsana (see map 13).
 800 households have settled informally as backyard dwellers and are awaiting the allocation of sites.
 Only 80% of dwellings are formally built.
 Petrus Steyn has 506 erven, with 332 occupied by single dwelling units.
 Another 172 erven are vacant.
-The averages residential erf is 2000 m2.
+The averages residential erf is 2000 m 2 .
 Mamafubedu has 3200 residential erven.
-The average residential erf is 300 m2.
-Arlington has 110 occupied residential erven and 38 that is vacant.
-Leratswana has 1099 occupied residential erven, with no vacant erven.
-There is an urgent need for additional erven.
-The Municipality is busy with Township Establishment for 400 erven east of Leratswana, across the R707 road to Senekal.
-Transnet had 50 residential units on its land that is in individual title ownership.
-It is located outside the Arlington Municipal area, south of the existing railway line between Bethlehem and Steynsrus.
+The average residential erf is 300 m 2 .
+LefatswariaArlingtonhas110occupiedresidentialervenand38that isvacant.Leratswanahas1099occupiedresidentialervenanderven, with novacanterven, with novacanterven.Thereisanurgentneedneedforadditionalerven.TheMunicipalityisbusywithTownshipEstablishmentfor 400erveneastofLeratswana,acrosstheR707roadtoSenekal.TransnethadTransnethadlandthatisinindividualtitleownership.It is locatedoutsidetheArlingtonMunicipalMunicipalarea, southofthe existingrailwaylinebetweenBethlehemandSteynsrus.
 Lindley has 481 occupied residential erven and 30 vacant erven.
 Ntha has 2621 occupied residential erven.
 Trade & Services In the centre of Reitz is a well-developed CBD, with various retail business and related services, like agricultural suppliers, wholesalers, retailers, general dealers, hairdressers, funeral homes, pharmacies, bakeries, financial and professional service providers.
 Petsana predominantly has informal businesses, like spaza shops, vegetable stands, backyard repair shops, panel beaters, Petrus Steyn has a CBD hosting with various businesses like, the Co¬operation, a supermarket, 20 retail shops and general dealers, 2 liquor stores, a hotel, 2 hairdressing salons, 3 financial institutions, 2 doctor's practices, a pharmacy, an estate agent and 2 funeral homes.
 Mamafubedu has 31 formal businesses, located at the town's entrance.
-There are also numerous informal businesses Business is very limited in Arlington-Leratswana.
+There are also numerous informal businesses Business is very limited in Arlington- Leratswana.
 Arlington's CBD is adjacent the major roads of the R707 to Senekal and theS/213 between Bethlehem and Kroonstad.
 Leratswana's business node has some community facilities and shops and adjacent to the S/1000 road.
-Lindley has a linear CBD, along the north-south main road, hosting about 23 businesses.
+Lindley has a linear CBD, along the north- south main road, hosting about 23 businesses.
 Ntha has a need for a business node, as there are currently only fragmented shops.

-Nature Reitz / Petsana Petrus Steyn / Mamafubedu Arlington / Leratswana Lindley / Ntha builders, car washes, welders and so forth. on residential erven, like taverns, 2 funeral homes, fuel depots and spaza shops.
-Northwest of Petrus Steyn, nest to the Industrial Areas Reitz-Petsana has 2 industrial areas, located north thereof.
-It locates numerous light and heavy industries, mostly linked to the agricultural sector.
-Due to its land availability and sufficient water, Reitz-Petsana has the ability to become Nketoana's industrial hub. railway station, is grain silos.
-It is owned by Vrystaat kooperasie Beperk and has a 102 000 metric ton storage capacity.
-From May to August, about 25 000 tons of maize are stored and from December to February 35 000 tons.
-There is an underutilised industrial area with railway line and external road access.
-The majority of the industrial functions is located in Petrus Steyn itself and includes a warehouse, engineering works, mill and bakery, 2 potato washing industries, a fuel depot and various light industrial workshops.
-The industrial area of Arlington-Leratswana is located on the south eastern side of the townships.
+Nature Reitz / Petsana Petrus Steyn / Mamafubedu Arlington / Leratswana Lindley / Ntha Nature Reitz / Petsana builders, car washes, welders and so forth.
+Reitz-Petsana has 2 industrial areas, located north thereof.
+It locates numerous light and heavy Lindley / Ntha There are industrial sites located on the southern side of Lindley, and also room for expansion adjacent to the Industrial Areas industries, mostly linked to the agricultural sector.
+Due to its land availability and sufficient water, Reitz- Petsana has the ability to become Nketoana's industrial hub.
+There is an under- utilised industrial area with railway line and external road access.
+The majority of the industrial functions is located in Petrus Steyn itself and includes a warehouse, engineering works, mill and bakery, 2 potato washing industries, a fuel depot and various light industrial workshops. eastern side of the townships.
 The main use of the industrial area is for silos.
 There are no existing sites/erven available for expansion of the industrial area.
-There are industrial sites located on the southern side of Lindley, and also room for expansion adjacent to the railway.
 Ntha has a couple of light industrial sites on the northern part, located along the main connector road.
 It is characterised by brick building and associated industries.